 - If you are enrolled in an FEHB HMO and Medicare is the primary payer, you may go outside of the plan's network for Part B services and receive reimbursement by Medicare.

 - FEHB plan contracts are renewed yearly, so your current plan’s coverage, cost, or benefits may change next year.
-FEHB can also terminate their contract with the Office of Personnel Management.
+Your FEHB plan can also terminate their contract with the Office of Personnel Management.*

-You are first eligible to enroll in Part B during your Initial Enrollment Period (IEP), which begins three months before you turn age 65 and ends three months after you turn age 65.
+If you are or were a federal employee, you're probably familiar with the Medicare eligibility requirement that you're an American citizen or permanent legal resident of at least five continuous years.
+You are first eligible to enroll in Part B during your Initial Enrollment Period (IEP), which in most cases begins three months before you turn age 65 and ends three months after you turn age 65.
 (In some cases, such as if you have a disability, you may be eligible before age 65.
-See Medicare Eligibility: Who may enroll in Medicare.)
+Read more about Medicare eligibility.)
 If you do not enroll in Part B during your IEP, you may only enroll during the General Enrollment Period, which is from January 1 through March 31 of each year.
 Part B coverage is effective July 1, of the year of enrollment.
 You may have to pay higher Part B premiums if you did not enroll when you were first eligible.

 The Social Security Administration handles Medicare eligibility and enrollment.
 To sign up for Medicare or to add Medicare Part B, call Social Security at 1-800-772-1213.
 TTY users can call 1-800-325-0778.
-You can use their automated services anytime, or speak with a live representative between 7AM and 7PM Monday through Friday.
-If you visit an office in person, Social Security Administration office hours are 9AM – 3PM Monday, Tuesday, Thursday, and Friday, and 9AM – 12 noon on Wednesday.
+You can use their automated services anytime, or speak with a live representative between 7AM to 7PM, Monday through Friday.
+If you visit an office in person, Social Security Administration office hours are 9AM to 4PM Monday, Tuesday, Thursday, and Friday, and 9AM to 12 noon on Wednesday.
 They are closed Saturday and Sunday.

 The Office of Personnel Management provides useful information to retiring Federal employees on their website.